hphelion/documentation/cli.unix.compute.md

     * Starting deferred execution scheduler                                 [ OK ]
     ...

-Attempt to extract the password of a windows server:
+Display the password of a windows server:

     $ hpcloud servers:console winserv4 -d

-Secure shell into a server:
+Use the secure shell to log in to a server:

     $ hpcloud servers:ssh cli_test_srv1
     Connecting to 'cli_test_srv1'...